 Distance: 1h // South Sydney Perfect for:Hiking & wild swimming

 The Royal National Park tends to be another day trip from Sydney, but don’t let it put you off from one of the best weekend getaways from Sydney!
-With campsites within the national park and accommodation nearby, spend a gorgeous weekend hiking and swimming in the world’s second oldest national park.
+With campsites within the national park and accommodation nearby, spend a gorgeous weekend getaway exploring the hikes and swimming in the world’s second oldest national park.

-To be honest, most of the best weekend getaways from Sydney are located just 1h30m or up to 2 hours from Sydney.
+To be honest, most of the best weekend getaways from Sydney are located just 1h30m or up to 2 hours from the city.
 This means you can take the whole family on a beautiful holiday from Sydney without having to spend the whole weekend driving.

 Distance from Sydney: 1h30m // Blue Mountains Perfect For: Everyone!

 Although Blue Mountains makes a great day trip from Sydney, don’t underestimate what a jammed packed weekend you could have!
 Please don’t just go to Three Sisters and wonder down the main street in Katoomba, there is so much waiting for you.
-The good news is, we have so many articles about the Blue Mountains for you to read, let’s help you out with where to start for the perfect winter getaway.
+The good news is, we have so many articles for you to read, let’s help you out with where to start for the perfect winter getaway.

-Things to do in Blue Mountains If you’re looking for a cheap weekend in Blue Mountains, check out our hiking and camping itinerary for a weekend in Blue Mountains.
+If you’re looking for a cheap weekend getaway, check out our hiking and camping itinerary for a weekend exploring bush walks in Blue Mountains National Park.
 You’ll find the best Blue Mountains campgrounds, where to eat, hike and so much more.
-Re recommend checking out our guides below for what to do and see and for those looking for a romantic weekend getaway as well.
+We recommend checking out our guides below for what to do and see and for those looking for a romantic weekend getaway as well.

 Distance from Sydney: 1h15m // North of Sydney Perfect for: beach lovers & camping

 Public Transport Friendly?
 Yes!
-A combination of train and bus will take over.
-2hours to get to the beautiful Pearl Beach.
+A combination of train and bus will take over two hours to get to the beautiful Pearl Beach.

 Distance from Sydney: 1h20m // North of Sydney Perfect for:Hiking, family getaway